 The longest word with one syllable

 Brits and Americans are going to argue over this one.
-Because of our different pronunciation, we don’t agree on what is the longest word with one syllable.
+Because of our different pronunciations, we don’t agree on what is the longest one-syllable word in English.
 People from the US and Canada might tell you that it’s the word squirrel(l)ed.
 This has ten or eleven letters, again depending on where you’re from.
 While our transatlantic friends pronounce this something like ‘squirld’ (ˈskwərld), Brits pronounce the word squirrelled with two syllables: ‘squir-relled’ (ˈskwir-əld).
 I don’t want to say who’s wrong or right but… we are learning British English here.

 There are several longest words with one syllable in British English and they all have nine letters: screeched, scratched and strengths are just three of them.
 (We’re going to see strengths again in a bit – it’s our word of the day today.)

 Euouae wins this category.
 With six letters, it is the longest word in English with only vowels.
 However, ask an English person what this word means and they probably won’t have a clue.
 It’s a musical word from medieval times, so not a massively useful term to know for most of us.

 People argue over this one because it’s hard to agree on what is or isn’t a vowel.
 If we take the standard English definition that there are five vowels – a e i o u – then rhythms is the longest English word without a vowel.
 But some people will say that the y in rhythm acts as a vowel.

 Another worthy contender for this category is the word tsktsks.
 That doesn’t look much like English, does it?
 It’s more of a sound than a word and it’s sometimes spelt tsk-tsks, but tsktsks is allowed in Scrabble so I think it counts.
 It’s similar to a tut-tut sound of disapproval.

 The longest word with one vowel